bassmanitram/actions-for-nautilus/README.md

 2. `cd actions-for-nautilus`
 3. `make install` to install for only your use, or `sudo make install_global` to install for all users.
-4. Restart the Nautilus (`nautilus -q`) if not seeing the options.
-5. You _may_ have to restart the Gnome shell in order to see the configuration application
+5. You _may_ have to restart the Gnome shell in order to see the configuration application in your desktop applications list

 ## Uninstallation

 1. `cd path/to/actions-for-nautilus`
 2. `make uninstall` if you installed for only your use, or `sudo make install_global` if you installed for all users.
-3. Restart the Nautilus (`nautilus -q`) if still seeing the options after uninstall.
-4. You _may_ have to restart the Gnome shell in order to stop seeing the configuration application
+3. You _may_ have to restart the Gnome shell in order to see the configuration application in your desktop applications list

+On installation, you won't see anything, because you need to have a working configuration for anything to change.
+This can be installed siimply by starting the [configuration UI](#configuration-ui).

 # Sample Scripts
 The delivered [sample configuration file](./configurator/sample-config.json) (copied to